carbon-language/carbon-lang/mlir/docs/LangRef.md

 attribute dictionary), i.e. no other attribute kinds such as Locations or extended attribute kinds.

-**Rationale:** Given that MLIR models global accesses with symbol references, to enable efficient multi-threading, it becomes difficult to effectively reason about their uses.
-By restricting the places that can legally hold a symbol reference, we can always opaquely reason about a symbols usage characteristics.
+**Rationale:** Identifying accesses to global data is critical to enabling efficient multi-threaded compilation.
+Restricting global data access to occur through symbols and limiting the places that can legally hold a symbol reference simplifies reasoning about these data accesses.

 See [`Symbols And SymbolTables`](SymbolsAndSymbolTables.md) for more information.